Glen Sather: New York Rangers

+For the 2000-01 season, Sather joined the Rangers to become their president and general manager, after Neil Smith was fired along with head coach John Muckler in March 2000.
+Like Smith, Sather's Rangers relied heavily on aging veterans acquired through expensive free agency.
+Messier returned to the Rangers, Theoren Fleury joined the Rangers after spending most of his career with the Calgary Flames and Eric Lindros was traded to the Rangers by the Flyers.
+The Rangers also acquired Pavel Bure late in 2001–02 from the Florida Panthers.
+Approaching the 2004–05 NHL lockout, they also acquired Alexei Kovalev, Jaromir Jagr, Martin Rucinsky, and Bobby Holik.
+However despite much fanfare, none of the acquisitions helped them obtain a playoff spot.
+Towards the end of the 2003–04 season, Sather traded away Brian Leetch, Kovalev, Rucinsky, and Nedved.
+Ending up, Sather's initial tenure as general manager saw the Rangers miss the playoffs for a further four straight seasons, contributing to franchise-record seven-year postseason drought from 1998 to 2005.

-In 2000, Sather joined the Rangers to become their president and general manager.
-He hired Bryan Trottier as head coach in 2002.
+Sather hired Bryan Trottier as head coach in 2002.
 The former Islanders' great, hated by the Rangers' fans, was fired 54 games into the 2002–03 season.
 Sather took over as head coach and remained as head coach into the 2003–04 season, eventually relinquishing the job to assistant coach Tom Renney; his record as Rangers coach was 33–39–11–7 over 90 games.
 That pushed his NHL career win total to 497, 19th all-time.

 Some good, young players were also drafted during his tenure as the Rangers general manager, such as Henrik Lundqvist, Brandon Dubinsky, Ryan Callahan, Marc Staal, Derek Stepan, Chris Kreider, and Carl Hagelin.
 The team greatly improved after the lockout under Renney, making the Stanley Cup playoffs four consecutive years.
 After the Rangers lost in the second round of the 2007 and 2008 playoffs and were struggling to make the playoffs in 2009, Sather fired Renney and replaced him with John Tortorella.
 The Rangers made the playoffs as the seventh seed but ultimately lost in the first round to the Washington Capitals in seven games.
 The Rangers failed to qualify for the playoffs in 2010, resulting in some fans holding a rally asking the team to relieve Sather of his position as general manager.
-The Rangers later advanced to the Stanley Cup Finals in 2014 with Tortorella's replacement, Alain Vigneault.
+The Rangers later advanced to the Stanley Cup Final in 2014 with Tortorella's replacement, Alain Vigneault.
 He stepped down as the general manager on July 1, 2015, and resigned from his position as president on April 4, 2019, announcing his decision to take on the roles of senior advisor and alternate governor.